jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2024/Upstream-Global-Automotive-Cybersecurity-Report-2024.md

-start vehicles manufactured between 2008\-2023 from multiple OEMs was offered for sale on TikTok by a threat actor promoting a Polish automotive cybersecurity and hacking ecommerce website offering a wide selection of vehicle\-hacking tools.32Relay attack keyless repeaters make it possible for malicious actors to gain unauthorized access to a vehicle and steal it without the physical key fob.
+start vehicles manufactured between 2008\-2023 from multiple OEMs was offered for sale on TikTok by a threat actor promoting a Polish automotive cybersecurity and hacking ecommerce website offering a wide selection of vehicle\-hacking tools.32 Relay attack keyless repeaters make it possible for malicious actors to gain unauthorized access to a vehicle and steal it without the physical key fob.
 Vehicle hacking tools are gaining widespread attention on social media platforms, resulting in immediate and severe consequences to an already massive spike in keyless vehicle theft incidents, increasing public fear and posing greater challenges for law enforcement.
 Screenshot
-of the sellers
+of the seller’s
 TikTok page33
-Addressing the impact of cyber activities in social media requires a coordinated effort by the Automotive industry, regulators, and social media platforms to increase public awareness and ensure that automotive technology remains safe and secure.
+Addressing the impact of cyber activities in social media requires a coordinated effort by the Automotive industry, regulators, and social media platforms to increase ‌ public awareness and ensure that automotive technology remains safe and secure.
 SPOTLIGHT
 30
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 31
- 2024 Upstream Security Ltd. All Rights Reserved
+© 2024 Upstream Security Ltd. All Rights Reserved
 THE AUTOMOTIVE AND SMART MOBILITY
 ECOSYSTEM IS ENTERING A NEW ERA OF
 GENERATIVE AI, DEMOCRATIZING ATTACKS
 BUT ALSO CYBER DEFENSE
 The era of Generative AI (GenAI) is well underway in the Automotive industry, as OEMs rush to adopt GenAI capabilities to enhance customer experience